 Barbara has appeared as a cultural commentator on ABC, NBC, CBS, NPR and in the pages of The New York Times, The Wall Street Journal and Premiere magazine, among many others.
-She has produced several award-winning plays at the Actors Co-op Theater in Hollywood, and is currently working on a play based on the life of the poet Emily Dickinson.
-Barbara is an adjunct professor of cinema at Pepperdine University and Azusa Pacific University and is a guest lecturer at the Los Angeles Film Study Center, the Catholic University of Valencia, in Spain, and the Catholic University of Milan.
+She has produced several award-winning plays at the Actors Co-op Theater in Hollywood, and is currently working on a play about the struggle to regain the beuatiful in the Church.
+Barbara has been an adjunct professor of cinema at Pepperdine University and Azusa Pacific University and a guest lecturer at the Los Angeles Film Study Center, the Catholic University of Valencia, in Spain, and the Catholic University of Milan.
 She won Catholic Press Awards in 2001 and 2002 for her contributions to various Catholic magazines.

-She is the co-editor with Spencer Lewerenz of the Baker Books 2006 release, Behind the Screen: Hollywood Insiders on Faith and Culture.
+She is the co-editor with Spencer Lewerenz of the Baker Books 2006 release, Behind the Screen: Hollywood Insiders on Faith and Culture and of the 2005 Michael Wiese Publication release Notes to Screenwriters.
 She has been a contributor to several other books including: the 2012 Our Sunday Visitor release, Style, Sex and Substance, the 2010 Baker Books release, For the Beauty of the Church, the 2001 Augustinian Press release, Back to the Drawing Board: The Future of the Pro-Life Movement, and Loyola Press’ The Best Catholic Writing of 2005.
-Barbara has received several awards for her work in media and culture.
-In 2004, she was selected as the Lay Apostle of the Year by the Legatus International Association.
-She won the 2006 Spirit Award from the Windrider Forum at the Sundance Film Festival.
+Dr. Nicolosi has received several awards for her work in media and culture.
+Including a special award in 2004 by the Legatus International Association and the 2006 Spirit Award from the Windrider Forum at the Sundance Film Festival.
 Most recently, she received the Gravitas Award for Cultural Impact from the Diocese of Trenton for her work in media in the spirit of Blessed Pope John Paul the Second.
-Barbara serves as a consultant to the Board of Directors of the Magis Institute, a non-profit to promote authentic Catholic culture and spirituality.
-She is also on the board of New Ethos, an effort to foster dialogue and cooperation between the Christian community and Hollywood.
-In conjunction with Family Theater in Hollywood, she teaches theology to converts to Christianity from the entertainment industry.
+Dr. Nicolosi served as a consultant to the Board of Directors of the Magis Institute, a non-profit to promote authentic Catholic culture and spirituality.
+She was also on the board of New Ethos, an effort to foster dialogue and cooperation between the Christian community and Hollywood.
+In conjunction with Family Theater in Hollywood, she taught theology to converts to Christianity from the entertainment industry.

 Comments From The Public